-Med Pay insurance is particularly good for people who have no health insurance or whose insurance has high deductibles or co-pays.
+Med Pay insurance is particularly good if you have no health insurance or if your insurance has high deductibles or co-pays.

-But even people with good health insurance may wish to purchase Med Pay.
-Med Pay also covers passengers in the policy holder’s vehicle, whether or not they have health insurance.
+Though even if you have good health insurance, you may wish to purchase Med Pay.
+Med Pay also covers passengers in your vehicle, whether or not they have health insurance.

-And unlike many health plans, it has no limit on the types of services or providers the injured person can use.
+Plus unlike many health plans, it has no limit on the types of services or providers you can use.

 Finally, Med Pay coverage is “per incident,” not per year.
 So there are no yearly caps such as are found in many policies of health insurance.

-In California, an insurer cannot raise rates when an auto policyholder makes a claim and was not at fault.2
+In California, an insurer cannot raise rates when you make a claim and were not at fault.2

 If you were at fault, it is up to the insurer whether to raise your rates.